Google Analytics can do just about whatever you want it to. It has a ton of depth.

 To trigger events, you will have to add some code to your site that sends the event data whenever the action occurs.
 Most likely, you’ll need a developer to help you set this up.
 All the event documentation is here.

-In my experience, folks go overboard with goals.
+In our experience, folks go overboard with goals.
 Hitting 10 pageviews per visit is a goal, signups are goals, PDF downloads get goals, random events are goals, goals goals goals everywhere.

-Usually when I start working on a new site, I end up having to delete a bunch of goals that don’t matter.
+Usually when we start working on a new site, we end up having to delete a bunch of goals that don’t matter.

-My rule: only 1 or 2 goals per site.
+Our rule: only 1 or 2 goals per site.
 And they should be goals that closely track to revenue.
-So if the goal goes up, I expect revenue to also go up.
+So if the goal goes up, we expect revenue to also go up.
 If the correlation to revenue is weak, use an event instead of a goal.

 Some examples of good goals: